HOA Special Assessment: What It Is And How To Handle It

 Home Buying - 6-minute read

-An HOA is an organization that establishes rules for communities, often charging fees.
-Learn how HOAs work and if living in an HOA community would work for you.
+A homeowners association is a group that establishes rules for residential communities, often charging fees.
+Learn more about how HOAs work here.